 A dancer has a pattern of pushing others around forcefully, and people let the Safety Team know that they've been hurt.
 The team talks, and decides to talk to the offender, ask them to be more gentle, and let them know we're considering banning them if they don't shape up.
 Despite the warnings, they continue injuring the people around them.
 The Safety Team proposes to the board that we ban the dancer for six months, and the board agrees.

 A dancer contacts the Safety Team to report that their ex was abusive toward them, they would like to avoid being at dances with their ex, and they ask the Safety Team to ban their ex.
 The reporter agrees that the Safety Team may speak with their ex.
-After talking with the ex, the team meets again and decides to propose that they split the dances: one attending 1st Sunday dances and the other attending the 3rd Sunday ones.
+After talking with the ex, the team meets again we decide to propose that they split the dances: one attending 1st Sunday dances and the other attending the 3rd Sunday ones.
 A member of the team talks to both individually to discuss the proposal.
 The ex denies being abusive, and they both assert that they shouldn't have to give up attending half the dances, but the Safety Team member stands by the proposal: as long the two of them are looking for a solution through us, this is the most we can offer.

 The Safety Team recognizes that all situations are individual and nuanced, therefore the above hypotheticals are not necessarily indicative of the exact actions Safety Reps or Safety Team would take during a similar scenario.